Seqenenre Tao: Death

+Burial

+The Tomb of Seqenenre Tao has not been located, but is believed to be in the Dra' Abu el-Naga' necropolis in the west opposite Thebes.

 Mummy

 Mummified head of Seqenenre depicting his wounds.
 The cut above his eye was most probably made by some sort of dagger.
 The common theory is that he died in a battle against the Hyksos.

 In the Deir el-Bahri cache, the mummy of Seqenenre was discovered in 1881.
 Priests had interred his mummy in the cache, along with Ahmose I, Amenhotep I, Thutmose I, Thutmose II, Thutmose III, Ramesses I, Seti I, Ramesses II, and Ramesses IX of the later Eighteenth and Nineteenth Dynasty.

 The mummy was unwrapped by Eugène Grébaut when Professor Gaston Maspero resigned his office of directorship on June 5, 1886, and was succeeded in the superintendency of excavations and Egyptian archeology by Grébaut.
 In the same month, Grébaut began the work of unbandaging the mummy of Seqenenre.
 The history of Seqenenre's reign and revolt against the Hyksos had been considered legendary, but from the wounds present on the body, it was concluded by Maspero that he had died in battle.
 During the same season, the mummy of Seti I was unbandaged, and also that of an anonymous prince.

 Maspero provides a vivid description of the injury that was done to the pharaoh at his death: